axieum/django-user-trace/CONTRIBUTING.md

 ## Discussions

-Discussions are a great way to ask for help without undergoing the formalities of opening an issue.
+[Discussions][github:discussions] are a great way to ask for help without undergoing the formalities of opening an issue.
 You are encouraged to use discussions where appropriate.

 * With a single question, you show where contributors can improve the user experience

 ## Issues

-Issues are an invaluable asset to the success of this project.
+[Issues][github:issues] are an invaluable asset to the success of this project.

 * Ideas enable others to make meaningful contributions
 * Problems highlight where this project is lacking